terramate-io/terramate/docs/terraform-generation.md

 }
 ```

-Which will generate code for all stacks using the filename `backend.tf`:
+Which will generate code for all stacks using the filename `_gen_terramate_backend.tf`:

 ```hcl
 backend "local" {